b3j0f/conf/README.rst

 Features
 --------

-This library provides a set of class configuration tools in order to ease development of systems based on configuration resources such as files, DB documents, etc. in a reflexive context.
+This library provides a set of class configuration tools in order to ease development of systems based on configuration resources such as files, DB documents, etc. in a reflexive, functional and distributed context.

 Configuration process is in 2 steps:

 - inject configuration resources (file, DB documents, etc.) in a Configurable class (with specific drivers which allows the Configurable class to be agnostic from configuration languages such as ini, json, xml, etc.),
-- let the configurable class read properties from such configuration resources and apply values on a dedicated class which may be a associated to a business code.
+- let the configurable class read properties from such configuration resources and apply values on a dedicated class or function which may be a associated to a business code.
 This last process can be done automatically or manually thanks to the the applyconfiguration method.

 Configuration
 #############